Andrew Lawrence (comedian): Controversial comments

 In July 2021, following the defeat of the England national football team in the final of the UEFA Euro 2020 competition on penalties to Italy, Lawrence tweeted that "All I'm saying is the white guys scored🤷♂️".
 After Twitter users challenged him, he quoted his original tweet, stating that "I can see that this has offended a lot of people, and I'm sorry that black guys are bad at penalties. 🙏".
 Following the incident, multiple venues cancelled his upcoming shows and publicly denounced his comments as racist.
 He was also dropped by his agent.
 In November 2021, Lawrence broke his silence on the subject and posted a response on YouTube.

-In May 2025, following a mass casualty traffic incident during Liverpool Football Club's victory parade, Lawrence posted on X that he would "drive through crowds of people" to get out of the city, leading to widespread criticism and the cancellation of his upcoming comedy gig in Southend.
+In May 2025, following the mass casualty traffic incident during Liverpool Football Club's victory parade, Lawrence posted on X that he would "drive through crowds of people" to get out of the city, leading to widespread criticism and the cancellation of his upcoming comedy gig in Southend.
 In response, he expressed his disappointment that the venue had "lost their courage after being bombarded with abuse and threats of violence from online trolls".